skygering/acoustic-eDNA/README.md

 # acoustic-eDNA
 #### Summer project using acoustic and eDNA data to examine new fisheries monitoring technique as a NOAA Hollings Scholar

-This project involves comparing the acoustic data and eDNA data collected on the 2019 Ecosystem Monitoring Survey (EcoMon). eDNA is a relatively new fisheries monitoring technique and while it has proven somewhat successful inland and in smaller water area, it is relativly untested in the open ocean and across the continental shelf and slopen.
+This project involves comparing the acoustic data and eDNA data collected on the 2019 Ecosystem Monitoring Survey (EcoMon). eDNA is a relatively new fisheries monitoring technique and while it has proven somewhat successful inland and in smaller water area, it is relativly untested in the open ocean and across the continental shelf and slope.
 We hope that by comparing the eDNA findings to the acoustic results we will be able to study to potential of eDNA monitoring and potentially provide a new form of acoustic data vertification.

 This code base has two main python files: CTD_EK_processing.py and CTD_EK_plotting.py.
 You will also require the pyEcholab Package (https://github.com/CI-CMG/pyEcholab).
 If the RKT-80 branch is still live, use that one.
 If not, it has been merged into the main branch.

 **There are also three scripts that will walk you through the following process.
-These scripts, in order of use are `raw_overlay_ctd.py`, `segment_subsets_mfi.py`, and `mfi_masks_ABC.py`.***
+These scripts, in order of use are `raw_overlay_ctd.py`, `segment_subsets_mfi.py`, and `mfi_masks_ABC.py`.**

-There is also a visualization script `echogram_MFI.py` and other test scripts in the test folder that are worth looking at for more guidance.
+There are also other scripts in the test folder that are worth looking at for more guidance on how to apply the methods.

 When starting, you need the .asc files output by the CTD trace and the .raw files that are output by the echosounder.
 This code is all based off of the EK80 echosounder software.
 Code will need to be updated if a different echosounder is used.